C. S. Cooper Law Firm, Ltd. logo

 Minnesota law provides that after the death of one depositor, the money in a joint account belongs to the surviving owner(s) unless there is clear and convincing evidence of a contrary intention.
 In this recent case, two out of three appeals judges agreed that the testimony and evidence in the case established sufficient proof that the depositor did not intend the accounts to go to the joint owner.
 One judge disagreed, reasoning that since there was no evidence of the depositor's intent at the time he opened the joint accounts, the accounts should belong to the surviving owner.

-The result in this case may be what the depositor intended.
-We don't know.
+The final result in this case may be what the depositor had intended.
+But we don't know for sure.

 Please see the Terms and Conditions of Using this web site